osvaldoM/devnotes/articles/money.md

 ## How we operate with currencies in PHP and what problems does it have?

-One recurring mistake developers make is to perform mathematical operations on currencies, using floats(floating point numbers), which might cause rounding errors and other issues due to how floats are represented in computer hardware.
+One common mistake developers make is to perform mathematical operations on currencies, using floats(floating point numbers), which might cause rounding errors and cause people to have a stroke once they learn that the result `(0.1 + 0.1 - 0.2) === 0;` is `false` due to how floats are represented in computer hardware.
 A good explanation for this, can be found in this [article](https://docs.python.org/release/2.5.1/tut/node16.html).

-One common approach to working with currencies is to use Martin Fowler's money pattern which in summary means:
+One common approach to working with currencies in PHP is to use Martin Fowler's money pattern which in summary means:
 - Deal in the currencies smallest unit (for dollars that's cents, but don't assume all currencies have the same smallest unit).
 - Store amounts as strings (for some cases, integers can be used)
-- Perform all arithmetic operations using the BC or GMP extensions.
+- Perform all arithmetic operations using the BC or GMP extensions that use [decimal floats instead of binary floats](https://docs.python.org/3/library/decimal.html).
 For this example I used BCMath

 This approach is valid for cryptocurrencies as well, but we have to define a base fractional unit for the specific cryptocurrency we want to work with.